-Lutz Prep has a lunch option through an outside vendor.
+Lutz Prep has a lunch option through an outside vendor for ordering lunches through contracted restaurants.
 Please visit www.lutzprep.org and review the detailed information posted on Campus Life\Lunch Information.
+Please advise: no sharing any food, lunch, and/or snack (even on approved snack list) should occur due to students' health and safety